influxdata/telegraf/docs/developers/REVIEWS.md

 # Reviews

+Pull-requests are double-reviewed before being merged.
 Expect several rounds of back and forth on reviews, non-trivial changes are rarely accepted on the first pass.
+It might take some time until you see a first review so please be patient.

+All pull requests should follow the style and best practices in the [CONTRIBUTING.md](https://github.com/influxdata/telegraf/blob/master/CONTRIBUTING.md) document.

+## Process
+The review process is roughly structured as follows:
+1. You submit a pull request.
+Please check that you signed the CLA (and CCLA in case of companies), provide a short description of your submission and reference issues that you potentially close.
+Make sure the CI tests are all green and there are no linter-issues.
+1. You get feedback from a first reviewer and a `ready for final review` tag.
+Please constructively work with the reviewer to get your code into a mergable state (see also [below](#reviewing-plugin-code)).
+1. You will get a final review by one of the InfluxData maintainers.
+Please fix any issue raised.
+1. Your pull-request will be merged.
+It might take some time until your PR gets merged, depending on the release cycle and the type of your pull-request (bugfix, enhancement of existing code, new plugin, etc).
+Remember, it might be necessary to rebase your code before merge to solve merge-conflicts.

+Please read the review comments carefully, fix the related part of the code and/or respond in case there is anything unclear.
+If there is no activity in a pull-request or the contributor does not respond, we apply the following scheme:
+1. We send a first reminder after at least 2 weeks of inactivity.
+1. After at least another two weeks of inactivity we send a second reminder and are setting the `waiting for response` tag.
+This is a hint that we believe you dropped the ball on the PR.
+1. Another two weeks later we will ask the community for help setting the `help wanted` reminder.
+1. In case nobody volunteers to take over the PR within the next 30 days, InfluxData will triage the PR and might close it due to inactivity.

+So in case you expect a longer period of inactivity or you want to abandon a pull-request, please drop us a note and optionally close the PR.

 While review cannot be exhaustively documented, there are several things that should always be double checked.

-All pull requests should follow the style and best practices in the [CONTRIBUTING.md](https://github.com/influxdata/telegraf/blob/master/CONTRIBUTING.md) document.

 ## Reviewing Plugin Code

 - Avoid variables scoped to the package.
 Everything should be scoped to the plugin struct, since multiple instances of the same plugin are allowed and package-level variables will cause race conditions.
 - SampleConfig must match the readme, but not include the plugin name.
 - structs should include toml tags for fields that are expected to be editable from the config. eg `toml:"command"` (snake_case)
 - plugins that want to log should declare the Telegraf logger, not use the log package. eg:
 ```Go
   Log telegraf.Logger `toml:"-"`
 ```
 (in tests, you can do `myPlugin.Log = testutil.Logger{}`)
 - Initialization and config checking should be done on the `Init() error` function, not in the Connect, Gather, or Start functions.
 - plugins should avoid synchronization code if they are not starting goroutines.
 Plugin functions are never called in parallel.
 - avoid goroutines when you don't need them and removing them would simplify the code
 - errors should almost always be checked.
 - avoid boolean fields when a string or enumerated type would be better for future extension.
 Lots of boolean fields also make the code difficult to maintain.